AC Milan Europa League ban: Serie A giants kicked out of continental competition due to FFP breaches | Goal.com

 They ended 2018-19 one point behind arch-rivals Inter and outside of the Champions League spots.

-Attention was due to be turned to Europe’s secondary club tournament, but the Rossoneri have been informed that they will play no part after failing to adhere to FFP regulations.
+The Rossoneri were due to participate in Europe’s secondary club tournament, but they have been forced to withdraw after failing to adhere to FFP regulations.

 A statement from CAS read: "AC Milan is excluded from participating in the UEFA Club Competitions of the sporting season 2019/2020 as a consequence of the breach of its FFP break-even obligations during the 2015/2016/2017 and the 2016/2017/2018 monitoring periods.